sephora-asia-archive/data-test-hod/README.md

-# Senior Data Engineer Position at Sephora SEA
+# Head of Data Position at Sephora SEA

 You can write your code in the language of your choice.
 But we have preferences for the languages of our stack: